NDA-Software/socket-actions/docs/client.md

 ### Public Attributes

-- auth (Readonly any): This will keep the authentication provided in the constructor for later check if necessary.
+- authentication (Readonly any): This will keep the authentication provided in the constructor for later check if necessary.
 - isAuthenticated (Readonly boolean): This changes to true after onAuthResponse runs with no errors.

 ### Public Methods

-- tryAuth: This method can be called any time when the client wants to authenticate again.
+- tryAuth (authentcation?: any): This method can be called any time when the client wants to authenticate again, the authentication can be updated by passing the new one as a parameter.
 - sendAction (path: string, data?: Record\<string, any>): This method calls an action with the path given, a data object can be sent with the action as parameter to the action.

 ## Usage: